 All change begins locally.
 Concerned your rights are up for grabs?
 Your state legislator is where the rules are made.
 Did you realize states determine there own equality laws.
-Handicapped people or the LGBTQ community may have more rights in one state than in others.
+People with disabilities or the LGBTQ community may have more rights in one state than in others.
 Gun violence or police brutality reform interest you?
 Go vote.
 Want to keep heartbeat bills out of your state?
+Concerned about a local industry polluting your town?
 VOTE!

 Governorships,state reps, mayorships, and state attorney general positions are also up for grabs.
 Did you know governors are suing the trump administration for the cuts made to women's health care centers, environmental roll backs and for his tax laws?